Hyurl/cool-node/README.md

 # Cool-Node

-**A cool and light weight web framework for Node.js to build strong** **applications, with abilities of auto-routing, cross-protocol, multi-apps,** **and beyond.**
+**A cool and light weight MVC framework for Node.js to build strong** **applications, with abilities of auto-routing, cross-protocol, multi-apps,** **and beyond.**